LeeCampbell/IntroToRx/content/09_CombiningSequences.md

 This last example reveals that marble diagrams gloss over a detail: they show when a source starts, when it produces values, and when it finishes, but they ignore the fact that to be able to produce items at all, an observable source needs a subscriber.
 If nothing subscribes to an `IObservable<T>`, then it doesn't really produce anything. `Concat` doesn't subscribe to its second input until the first completes, so arguably instead of the diagram above, it would be more accurate to show this:

+TODO: draw properly, and change final label to `cold.Concat(hot)`
 ```
 cold              |--0--1--2-|
 hot                          |C---D---E-|
 Concat(cold, hot) |--0--1--2--C---D---E-|
 ```

 This makes it easier to see why `Concat` produces the output it does.
 But since `hot` is a hot source here, this diagram fails to convey the fact that `hot` is producing items entirely on its own schedule.
-In a scenario where `hot` had multiple subscribers, then the first diagram would arguably be better because it correctly reflects every event coming out of `hot` (regardless of however many listeners might be subscribed at any particular moment).
+In a scenario where `hot` had multiple subscribers, then the earlier diagram would arguably be better because it correctly reflects every event available from `hot` (regardless of however many listeners might be subscribed at any particular moment).
 But although this convention works for hot sources, it doesn't work for cold ones, which typically start producing items upon subscription.
 A source returned by [`Timer`](03_CreatingObservableSequences.md#observabletimer) produces items on a regular schedule, but that schedule starts at the instant when subscription occurs.
 That means that if there are multiple subscriptions, there are multiple schedules.
 Even if I have just a single `IObservable<long>` returned by `Observable.Timer`, each distinct subscriber will get items on its own schedule—subscribers receive events at a regular interval _starting from whenever they happened subscribe_.
 So for cold observables, it typically makes sense to use the convention used by this second diagram, in which we're looking at the events received by one particular subscription to a source.

 Most of the time we can get away with ignoring this subtlety, quietly using whichever convention suits us.
 To paraphrase [Humpty Dumpty: when I use a marble diagram, it means just what I choose it to mean—neither more nor less](https://www.goodreads.com/quotes/12608-when-i-use-a-word-humpty-dumpty-said-in-rather).
 But when you're combining hot and cold sources together, there might not be one obviously best way to represent this in a marble diagram.
 We could even do something like this, where we describe the events that `hot` represents separately from the events seen by a particular subscription to `hot`.

+TODO: draw properly, and change final label to `cold.Concat(hot)`
 ```
 Concat subscription to cold  |--0--1--2-|
 Events available through hot  ---A---B---C---D---E-